So many questions that begin with “Where…?”

 Wonder how we do this?
 Check out our three part series on how to geotag photos:

 We occasionally write about places known only to geography professors.
-To provide geographic context for the places we write about, we have associated location data with each article by geotagging it (look for the geotag or geotagged tag).
+To provide geographic context for the places we write about, we have associated location data with each article by geotagging it.
 When relevant, you’ll find an embedded Google Map, usually next to the Practical Details section at the end of the post.
 Hopefully, this makes it easier to see where places like Kashgar are located, like in the example below.
 Use the map control (top left) to zoom in or zoom out to adjust the level of detail.

 Check out this interactive map displaying the location of all of our geotagged articles.
 Click on a pin to see a listing of articles from that location and then click on the title of the article you’d like to read.